 Any City hourly employee who is not eligible to enroll in the CalPERS retirement plan is enrolled in PARS-ARS instead of social security.
 After completing 1,000 work hours within a fiscal year, hourly employees are eligible to enroll in CalPERS retirement plan.
 For each pay period, employees contribute 6.2%, and the City contributes 1.3% of employee earnings into employees' PARS account.
 Both contributions are made on pre-tax basis.
-For FY 2017-18, PARS payments were \$92 and \$19 for employee portion and employer portion, respectively.
-The amount of the City's outstanding liability is zero, since the plan is fully funded, and it's a defined contribution plan.
-A participant in the PARS ARS Plan becomes eligible to receive his/her funds when one of the following events occurs: separation, retirement, permanent and total disability, and change of employment status to a position covered by another retirement system or death.
+For FY 2018-19, PARS payments were \$92 and \$19 for employee portion and employer portion, respectively.
+Since the plan is a 401(a) Defined Contribution, there is no unfunded liability to the City.
+A participant in the PARS ARS Plan (or their beneficiary in the event of death) becomes eligible to receive their funds when one of the following events occurs: Separation of Employment, Retirement, Permanent and Total Disability, or change of employment status to a position covered by another retirement system.
+For active employees, if there are no contributions into their PARS ARS ARS ARS ARS account for two years, they may be eligible for a distribution of their account.

-NOTE 10 - Other Post Employment Benefits Than Pensions (OPEB)
+NOTE 9 - Other Post Employment Benefits Than Pensions (OPEB)